playfulprogramming/playfulprogramming/content/blog/lifecycle-methods/index.md

 </script>
 ```

-Despite some other frameworks having their lifecycle methods called implicitly, Vue requires you to import them from the `vue` root package.
+Here, we're importing the `onMounted` lifecycle handler from the `vue` import.
 Vue's lifecycle methods all start with an `on` prefix when used inside of a `<script setup>` component.

 This means that if you see me talking about a "mounted" lifecycle method, it's imported via `onMounted` instead.

 <!-- tabs:end -->

-The framework then calls these lifecycle methods when a specific lifecycle event occurs.
-No need to call these methods yourself manually!
+As mentioned before, the framework itself calls these methods on your behalf when an internal event occurs; in this case, when `Child` is rendered.

 Try clicking the toggle button repeatedly, and you'll see that the `console.log` occurs every time the `Child` component renders again.